umich-brcf-bioinf/Jacquard/README.md

   * rollup_genes.py : summarizes a variant-level Excel file to create a gene-level Excel file
   * style.py : stylizes Excel file
   * tag.py : adds Jacquard-specific FORMAT tags to each VarScan or MuTect VCF record
-  * normalize_varscan: concatenates VarScan snp and indel VCF files into a merged VCF file
+  * normalize_varscan.py : concatenates VarScan snp and indel VCF files into a merged VCF file
+  * filter_somatic.py : filters VCF files to conatain only variant calls for coordinates called as somatic in any sample
 * test
   * automated tests